When Is The Right Time For Newborns To Transition From Two Naps To Only One?

 Many infants stop having a couple of short sleeps per day at ages 12 and 24 months.
 Meanwhile, some toddlers stop having morning nap, and other toddlers drop their afternoon nap.

-Can You Drop One Nap Cold Turkey?
+Can You Drop One Nap Cold Turkey Or Implement A Slower Baby Nap Transition?

-Yes, your baby may be ready to drop one nap cold turkey and transition to one nap.
+Yes, your child may be ready to drop one nap cold turkey and transition to one nap.
 Some signs that he is ready for a one-nap schedule and drop one nap cold turkey are when he is energetic and cannot sleep.
 Or in his two-nap schedule, you notice he is having short sleeps.

-Are Pre-Afternoon Or Afternoon Naps Longer?
+Is Pre-Afternoon Or Afternoon Baby Nap Longer?

 Which Baby Nap Is Most Important?